 - 10-year-old Great Dane: ~78 human years

 Here is what the calculators actually said.
+And honestly, I was not prepared for how bad some of them were.

 Calculator #1: The Classic "Times 7"

 This one literally just multiplied by seven.
 No breed input.
 No size adjustment.
 Just a number field and a multiply button.
+I am pretty sure a middle schooler could build this in an afternoon.

 Results: Lab = 35, Chihuahua = 14, Great Dane = 70.

 Verdict: The Lab was 22 years off.
 The Chihuahua was 28 years off.
 The Great Dane was actually close, which is pure coincidence โ the times-7 rule happens to work okay for giant breeds around age 10, but falls apart everywhere else.
 This calculator is useless.
 Do not use it.
+I am genuinely annoyed that this is the first result on Google.

 Calculator #2: The "Size Matters" Version

 This one asked for size category (small, medium, large) and applied different multipliers.
 Small dogs got 5ร, medium got 6ร, large got 7.5ร.
 Slightly more sophisticated.
+Still wrong.

 Results: Lab = 37.5, Chihuahua = 10, Great Dane = 75.